If you’re looking for a relatively easy hike with incredible views of Hong Kong, then Temple Hill (Tsz Wan Shan) is definitely worth considering!

 Shatin Pass to Temple Hill

 The trail to Temple Hill from Shatin Pass is neither marked nor easy to spot.
-But right opposite the Lion’s Pavilion steps are unmarked steps that go up Temple Hill.
+But right opposite the Lion’s Pavilion is the unmarked steps that go up to Temple Hill (see picture below).
+After the initial steps, turn right immediately and follow the steps with the rails uphill.

 The hike from this point is fairly simple – climb up the steps!
 However, there are two things to note.